microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ## 4.

-Please find seismogrph experiement obervations:
+Please find seismogrph experiment obervations:

 First, notice that moving the micro:bit in any direction, you will change the acceleration value, which is being displayed as the same color as the micro:bit.
 By moving the micro:bit, there is a changing acceleration value.